AnthonyGW/bucketlist-api/README.md

 # Bucketlist App API

+Just a simple API written with express.js \
+A user can sign up, log in and manage bucketlists.
+Data is persisted using MongoDB.

 ## Setup
-Ensure node and npm are installed on the target machine. \
+1. Ensure node and npm are installed on the target machine.
+Mongo daemon must be running on the default port.
-Install node dependencies with `npm install`. \
+2. Install node dependencies with `npm install`.
-Start the server with `node app.js` or `nodemon`. \
+3. Start the server with `node app.js` or `nodemon`.
-Test the following endpoints:
+4. Test the following endpoints:

 | Type | Endpoint | Data | Authorization Required | Expected Response |
 | --- | --- | --- | --- | --- |
 | `POST` | `/signup` | `{ email, username, password, confirmPassword }` | `No` | `200, { message: "<username> created successfully." }` |